Burke Emergency Restoration

 Water Loss?
 What you Need to Know!

-If you are a property owner that has a water damage loss, the following information may be useful when navigating through the cleanup process:
+If you’re a property owner that has sustained a water damage loss, the following questions and answers may be useful when navigating through the cleanup process:

 Q: WHAT EFFECTS WILL WATER DAMAGE HAVE ON MY HOME?

 Direct water contact will cause immediate damage to many materials in your home.
 Long-term water contact will cause damage to most materials in your home.
 Porous materials like drywall will rapidly absorb water.
 Ceilings may fall due to softening of the drywall and the added weight.
 Wet wood will begin to swell, buckle, warp, and with long term exposure begin to rot.
 Paint begins to bubble or peal, carpets become saturated causing delamination necessitating their removal.
 Electrical items and outlets can begin to short out or malfunction becoming a possible fire or shock hazard.
 If water is from a contaminated source, it poses a serious health threat.
-AVOID ANY CONTACT and call Burke Emergency Restoration as soon as possible.
-Water or moisture exposure to materials in your home will promote the growth of bacteria and fungi (mold) which can compromise the structural integrity of the materials and may also cause serious health issues.
+AVOID ANY CONTACT and call a reputable emergency restoration business as soon as possible.
+Water or moisture exposure to materials in your home will promote the growth of bacteria and fungi (mold) which can compromise the structural integrity of the materials, and may also cause serious health issues.

 Q: HOW SAFE IS MY HOUSE AFTER THE STANDING (VISUAL) WATER IS GONE?